-- 47. Integrity, honesty and transparency are crucial to developing the trust-based relationships between people with disability and workers that are required for high-quality service delivery. - 48.
-For people with disability to be informed consumers, they need accurate information about their NDIS provider, the workers they interact with, the services they receive, and any real or perceived conflicts of interest of the people working with them; and they should be able to make decisions in their best interest, free from inducements or pressure from workers. - 49.
+- 45. Integrity, honesty and transparency are crucial to developing the trust-based relationships between people with disability, NDIS providers and workers that are required for high-quality service delivery. - 46.
+For people with disability to be informed consumers, they need accurate information about their service providers, the services they receive, and any real or perceived conflicts of interest of the people working with them.
+People with disability should be able to make decisions in their best interest, free from inducements, pressure, deception and exploitation. - 47.
 Consistent with this element of the Code, factors that may be relevant when assessing if conduct complies with this element of the Code include (but are not limited to) worker's actions to: